Component Weighting Notes

 Students may take a combination of subjects at INCULS and at other faculties and departments at UGM.
 ACICIS students will be required to follow the below guidelines when enrolling in the Flexible Language Immersion Program (FLIP):

-• Beginner: students are to enrol in at least 12 SKS (credit points) (total of 6 subjects) at INCULS plus subjects taught in English (with IUP codes) at UGM’s Faculty of Cultural Sciences (FIB) and Faculty of Social and Political Sciences (FISIPOL) (total of 1-2 subjects)
+• Beginner: students are to enrol in at least 12 SKS credit points -total of 6 subjects- of Indonesian language skill courses at INCULS plus subjects taught in English (with IUP codes) at UGM’s Faculty of Cultural Sciences (FIB)- total of 1-2 subjects

 1b.
 Immersion Subjects